 Protect Your Place of Worship with Central Jersey Security Cameras

-Your security company must be fully registered, licensed and able to comply with all regulations to be on the approved vendor list for this type of work.
-Central Jersey Security Cameras are proud to say we are fully able and have already completed multiple projects like this for organizations with the Homeland Security Grant.
+Your security company must be fully registered, licensed, and able to comply with all regulations to be on the approved vendor list for this type of work.
+Central Jersey Security Cameras is proud to say we are fully able and have already completed multiple projects like this for organizations with the Homeland Security Grant.

 Some of the organizations we have worked with over the past few years are listed here for your reference:

 - New Brunswick SDA Church – New Brunswick, NJ

 - The Salvation Army of Red Bank